Strong serving leads WNCC to sweep over EWC

-Erica Fava, Jenna Curtis, and Julia Moccellin all had double-figure service points and the No. 20 Western Nebraska Community College volleyball team swept past Eastern Wyoming College 25-13, 25-15, 25-14 at Cougar Palace Tuesday evening.
+Erica Fava, Jenna Curtis, and Julia Moccellin all had double-figure service points, and the No. 20 Western Nebraska Community College volleyball team swept past Eastern Wyoming College 25-13, 25-15, 25-14 at Cougar Palace Tuesday, Oct.
+12.

-Alexis Keoho, a freshman from Hawaii, said this it was a big difference between matches from a week ago.
+Alexis Keoho, a freshman from Hawaii, said that it was a big difference between matches from a week ago.

 “I think if our team plays like this, we will be way more successful and we will play together more and put teams down faster,” the freshman setter said.